AaronBunch/MazeSolver/README.md

 is added.
 See the test mazes in this repository.
 A small maze template is also provided.

 The solve_maze() method returns the original maze marked with the shortest path from start to finish.
+As a progress indicator, it prints to the screen the path length of each solution as it finds it, or an asterisk indicating a spurious solution (no path from start to destination). 'ms' means that the maximum number of steps was reached while looking for a loop.
+This typically indicates that the walker has been caught in an infinite loop (a looping path with no branches).
+But it may also mean that the maze is very complex, and max_steps should be increased.

 After solve_maze() is called, the MazeSolver object has the following attributes:

 1. MazeSolver.original_maze:  This is available as soon as the object is initialized.